 Nancy Schreiber, ASC is an award-winning cinematographer based in both New York and Los Angeles.

 Schreiber taught advanced cinematography at the American Film Institute in 2010-2011 and has guest lectured at all the film schools in New York, San Francisco and Los Angeles.
-She also served on the board of the ASC for seven years, was on the foundation board of Women In Film, is a
+She also served on the board of the ASC for seven years, was on the foundation board of Women In Film, is a huge supporter and member of Film Independent, IFP and IDA, and is a member of AMPAS.

 This user account status is Approved